learn-co-curriculum/react-changing-state/README.md

 * Move your state "up":

     In our blog example, the `BlogPost` component could also "manage" its own state by doing a separate XHR request.
-Nevertheless, this is not an elegant solution, since the blog needs to "know" about the blog posts anyways (how else would it "decide" how many `<BlogPost />` components should be rendered in the first place?).
+Nevertheless, this isn't an elegant solution, since the blog needs to "know" about the blog posts anyways (how else would it "decide" how many `<BlogPost />` components should be rendered in the first place?).